Local Development — Agentuity Documentation

 AspectLocal (agentuity dev)Production (agentuity deploy)

-URLlocalhost:3500 + optional public tunnel*.agentuity.cloud or custom domain
+URLlocalhost:3500 + optional public tunnel when cloud-connected*.agentuity.cloud or custom domain

 Hot ReloadYesNo (redeploy required)